Hamidu68/dnn-acceleration/model_info/README.md

 ```

 2. Call function
-for example, if we want to generate resnset_test.csv file in model_info folder,
+for example, if we want to generate resnet50_test.csv file in model_info folder,
 put absolute path or relative path including file name in {file_path} without file extension (ex. ../model_info/resnet50_test)
 and call function like the below.
 ```